FieldingGroup/LJscatter/README.md

 ### Python setup

 The retrieval code in [Analysis](Analysis) uses Python and Jupyter notebooks.
-One way to install and manage the packages in Python is to use [Anaconda Distribution](https://www.anaconda.com/download/success).
+One way to install and manage the packages in Python is to use [Anaconda](https://www.anaconda.com/download/success).

 [`requirements.txt`](Analysis/requirements.txt) may be used to create a conda environment with all the required dependencies: